docker/docs/docker-hub/registry-access-management.md

 title: Registry Access Management
 ---

 Registry Access Management is a feature available to organizations with a Docker Business subscription.
-This feature lets organization owners manage the registries that their developers can access while using Docker Desktop.
-When using this feature, organization owners can ensure that their developers can only access their trusted registries, such as a secure private registry on Artifactory, thereby reducing the security risks that can occur when developers interact with public registries.
+With Registry Access Management, organization owners can ensure that their developers using Docker Desktop can only access registries that have been allow-listed via the Registry Access Management dashboard on Docker Hub (for example, a private Artifactory registry).

 ## Configure Registry Access Management permissions